 How do I apply to be an extra?

 Application to work as a film extra in Malta is easy and free.
-Only apply if you are; reliable, enthusiastic, great at time keeping, flexible, polite, able to work very early, always professional, have good availability, Maltese ID card or tax registration number, mobile phone/number.
+Only apply if you are; reliable, enthusiastic, great at time keeping, flexible, polite, able to work very early, always professional, have good availability.
+To apply you must have a valid Maltese ID card or tax registration number, a mobile number and an email address.

 By making this application with Brenda Camilleri Casting you are agreeing to our terms of engagement and GDPR Code of Conduct - you can read more about these here.
 We also highly recommend you read through all the frequently asked questions prior filling our application form to ensure that it is done properly and that you don’t have to go through the process more than once.
 We look forward to working with you.